As home chefs, we all need herbs and spices. But you can’t always buy your favorite herbs and spices year-round. Why is that you ask?

 When the weather changes, certain foods are no longer in season.
 One of 2 things will happen.
 That product will either no longer be available or the scarcity will make the price per unit rise drastically.

 Short cut!
-Here’s my pick: The Hamilton Beach Dehydrator.
+Here’s my pick: The Hamilton Beach Dehydrator at Amazon.

 Lucky for us, we live in the age of technology, so we can combat these problems by dehydrating our herbs, making them last year-round.